csc335-UA-master/cs335-cafe/README.md

 ## Instructions

-1. We have provided a UML diagram for the missing PunchCard class that you can load into http://draw.io to view.
+1. We have provided a UML diagram for the missing PunchCard class (CafeUMLDiagram.xml) that you can load into http://draw.io to view.
 Turn that diagram into the implementation of PunchCard.

 2. Modify CashRegister.java wherever you see `// TODO` and add visit tracking